FORMAT

 @@@@@@@@@@@@@@@@@@

-officially recognized by the World Bridge Federation (WBF) and also by Zone 5 of the WBF, the Central American and Caribbean Bridge Federation (CACBF).
+ARNBCR is officially recognized by the World Bridge Federation (WBF) and also by Zone 5 of the WBF, the Central American and Caribbean Bridge Federation (CACBF).
 In both cases, it is recognized as the National Bridge Organization (NBO) for Costa Rica.
 This means the ARNB has the responsibility for duplicate games that have international sanction and for selecting players to represent Costa Rica in zonal and international competition.

 (from BridgeGuys.com/International/national_bridge_federations.html)